phefley/burp-javascript-security-extension/README.md

 1. watch the DOM (not "html") and log every loaded JS as a finding (medium?). totally ignore scope
 2. check every loaded js against a list of known compromised and make different alert
 3. profit
-4. [pending] When you can't load a JS resource, check to see if the domain is available.
+4. When you can't load a JS resource, check to see if the domain is available.

 ## References